 Walk around the lake:

 Stroll around the lake and reach the shoreline of the lake.
-If you stroll along the lakeshore to the right (Lakeshore Trail), past the Chateau Lake Louise you will see beautiful views over the lake and across to the towering mountains.
+If you stroll along the lakeshore to the right (Lakeshore Trail), past the Chateau Lake Louise you will see gorgeous views over the lake and across to the towering mountains.
 The lake with the pretty canoes makes a delightful picture and you will want to capture it.
 Walk along until you need a rest and then sit on a nearby bench and relax before continuing your stroll.

 Go canoeing or kayaking:

 If you are a fan of canoeing or kayaking then you are in for a wonderful time.
 Rent a canoe and paddle along enjoying the spectacular views of Mount Victoria and Victoria glacier.
 Paddle around the whole lake and spend a pleasurable hour or two.
-Rent a kayak and go around the lake and click plenty of pictures of the majestic views.
+Rent a kayak and go around the lake and click plenty of pictures of the magnificent views.

 Hike to Lake Agnes:

 It is an easy hike suitable for most people and kids from Lake Louise to Lake Agnes.
 This is a popular hike trail and you pass through the forest to reach Lake Agnes.
-This is a small mountain lake that has a beautiful waterfall.
+This is a small mountain lake that has an enchanting waterfall.
 Stop at the Mirror Lake and take in the sight of the Big Beehive, a mountain that resembles a beehive.
 If you are up to it then go along the little Beehive trail for more fantastic views.
 Take the route to catch a view of the Banff Waterfall.
 The hiking trail ends at the Lake Agnes Tea House.

 Visit Moraine Lake:

 Visit Lake Moraine which is quite near lake Louise.
-Lake Moraine is as beautiful as Lake Louise and its waters are the same turquoise color.
+Lake Moraine is as stunning as Lake Louise and its waters are the same turquoise color.
 But the setting of Moraine Lake is unique.
 The Lake has a massive rockpile at one end and is bordered by the mountain range called the Ten Peaks.
 Walk on the shoreline to the Rockpile and just take in the breathtaking view.

 Visit the Plain of Six Glaciers: